linear-b/gitstream/docs/automations/integrations/godoc/review-godoc-new-class/README.md

 ---
-title: Require Godoc for New Golang Classes
+title: Automation - Require Godoc for New Golang Classes
 description: Enforce Godoc requirements for PRS that include new Golang classes.
 category: [docs, go]
 ---